4wais/Client-Server-Coursework/README.md

 The university requires a scalable backend service for managing campus infrastructure such as:

-temperature sensors
+-temperature sensors
-CO2 monitors
+-CO2 monitors
-occupancy trackers
+-occupancy trackers
-smart lighting systems
+-smart lighting systems

 The API provides:

-Room creation and deletion
+-Room creation and deletion
-Sensor registration linked to rooms
+-Sensor registration linked to rooms
-Sensor filtering using query parameters
+-Sensor filtering using query parameters
-Historical sensor reading management
+-Historical sensor reading management
-Sub-resource nesting for readings
+-Sub-resource nesting for readings
-Custom exception handling using Exception Mappers Request and response logging using JAX-RS filters
+-Custom exception handling using Exception Mappers -Request and response logging using JAX-RS filters

 The API follows RESTful best practices by using:

-resource-based URLs
+-resource-based URLs
-proper HTTP methods (GET, POST, DELETE) appropriate HTTP status codes
+-proper HTTP methods (GET, POST, DELETE)
+-appropriate HTTP status codes
-JSON request and response bodies nested sub-resources centralised exception handling
+-JSON request and response bodies
+-nested sub-resources
+-centralised exception handling

 The project uses only:

-JAX-RS
-HashMap
-ArrayList
+-JAX-RS
+-HashMap
+-ArrayList

 How to Build and Run
 1. Clone Repository - Use git clone https://github.com/4wais/Client-Server-Coursework/